 A fracture is a partial or complete break in the bone.
-When a fracture occurs, it’s classified as either open or closed:
+When a fracture happens, it’s classified as either open or closed:

 Fractures most often happen when more force is applied to the bone than the bone can take.
 Bones are weakest when they are twisted.